Insurance seems daunting to many fresh graduates, especially when you’re not sure which are the best policies to buy.

 Yet, there’s no doubt that insurance is an important part of managing your personal finances.
-For working adults and those with commitments, insurance acts as a safety net, especially when things don’t go as planned.
+For working adults , insurance acts as a safety net, especially when things don’t go as planned.

 What are the right policies you should get?
 How can you make sure that you’re not overpaying for your insurance policies?

 Here’s a quick fresh grad’s guide to the basic insurance policies you should get, and how to go about planning your own insurance portfolio.
 We will be covering:

 - What are the most important insurance policies to get?